History of TransUnion in Timeline

 2003: Lawsuit Awarded to Judy Thomas

-In 2003, Judy Thomas of Klamath Falls, Oregon, was awarded $5.3 million in a successful lawsuit against TransUnion for taking six years to remove incorrect information from her credit report.
+In 2003, Judy Thomas of Klamath Falls, Oregon, was awarded $5.3 million in a successful lawsuit against TransUnion because it took her six years to get TransUnion to remove incorrect information in her credit report.

 2010: Acquisition by Goldman Sachs and Advent International